bobbyshaw/tomrobertshaw.net/_posts/2015-12-21-introduction-to-machine-learning-with-naive-bayes.md

 # Conclusions

 For my classification problem, almost 3000 sites were trained and he classifier achieved 93% accuracy on identifying languages.
-For categories classification it is accurate only 44% of the time.
+For content type classification it is accurate only 44% of the time.

-In terms of reviewing and researching Naive Bayes, it's been found that:
+In terms of reviewing and researching Naive Bayes, it has been found that:

 - It has reasonable (linear) performance when considering Big O notation
 - In terms of accuracy, naive bayes is considered generally good at classification decisions but is over-confident in its decisions.